etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ## Dynamic Objects

-`FilterTransformation` also works with dynamic inputs (`ExpandoObject`).
+`WhereTransformation` also works with dynamic inputs (`ExpandoObject`).
 You can use dynamic access within the predicate function:

 ```csharp
 public void ExampleFilterDynamic() {